 (Category: Mid Range)

-Another quite popular Punjabi restaurant is the one at Amarjeet Hotel, located at the taxi stand area, close to the station, and right on the road.
+Another quite popular Punjabi restaurant is the one at Amarjeet Hotel, located near the Locomotive Shed and close to the station, and right on the Hill Cart Road.
 The restaurant is in the ground floor with an entry from the road.
 It serves north Indian and Chinese cuisine.